 However, self-employed Swedish citizens are accountable for handling their own income tax, corporate tax, VAT, and social welfare costs.

 Depending on your contractors' tax situation and the kind of work they do, you may need to provide them with tax forms.
-If your company operates in the US, your contractors should fill out an IRS Form W-8BEN, verifying their contractor status.
+If your company operates in the US, your contractor should fill out an IRS Form W-8BEN, verifying their contractor status.

 Effortlessly manage contractors around the world